 - supporting families to keep their children safe

-- managing and supporting children and young people under the guardianship of the minister
+- managing and supporting children and young people under the guardianship of the chief executive

-- facilitating out-of-home care for children and young people at risk
+- facilitating care for children and young people at risk

-- supporting the reuniting of children with their families where it is safe to do so
+- supporting the reunification of children with their families where it is safe to do so

 - managing the adoption process